-1. The pandemic can be quite taxing for many students, since all teaching and examination now take place online.
+- The pandemic can be quite taxing for many students, since all teaching and examination now take place online.
+Also, collaborating and debugging programs remotely through zoom is a difficult and time-consuming task.
 Many students do not have sufficient prerequisite knowledge of programming, and computer use in general.
+As a result of the pandemic, - 2.
+Many students do not have sufficient prerequisite knowledge of programming, and computer use in general.
 As a result of the pandemic, this fact is aggravated, since the students now need to install and handle a lot of software on their personal computers; in pre-pandemic times, most students used the lab computers with all software preinstalled.
-This problem has also been reported and confirmed by our lab assistants.
+This problem has also been reported and confirmed by our lab assistants. - 3.
 The students are attending their first year at KTH, and many may not have adjusted fully to university studies yet.
 Combined with the high pace of this course (only one period), this can come as a shock to many.